ajaxtherabbit/JavaScript-Password-Generator/README.md

 ## Description

-This is my submission for the Horiseon Website Week 1 Challenge.
-All source code is within the index.html file, and Assets/CSS folder.
+This is my submission for the Java Script Code Generator.
+All source code is within the index.html file, script.js file and Assets/CSS folder.

 ## Table of Contents (Optional)